omegarhovega/ARRRType/README.md

 );
 ```

 c.
-Set up the required functions in Supabase:
+Set up the required functions in Supabase by pasting the below code into the Supabase SQL console and running it:

 ```sql
 -- Create update_heartbeat function